-As of the Record Date of July 23, 2019, there were 83,006,306 shares of our common stock and 100,000 shares of Preferred Stock outstanding.
+As of July 22, 2021 (the record date for the Annual Meeting), there were 96,093,091 shares of our common stock and 100,000 shares of Preferred Stock outstanding.
 The Preferred Stock is convertible into 20,000 shares of common stock and votes together with the common stock as a single class (on an as-converted basis).
 The following table presents information regarding the beneficial ownership of our common stock and Preferred Stock as of such date by:

-- Each person who beneficially owns more than five percent (5%) of the outstanding shares of our common stock; - Each director;

-- Each named executive officer; and - All current directors and officers as a group.
+- Each person who beneficially owns more than five percent (5%) of the outstanding shares of our common stock; - · Each director; - · Each named executive officer; and - · All current directors and executive officers as a group.